 5 Spring Blooming Plants

-You may choose this plant for landscaping, more so for creating borders and mass planting because it doesn’t require extensive maintenance.
+You may choose this plant for landscaping, creating borders, and mass planting because it doesn’t require extensive maintenance.
 Pruning can be done at irregular intervals when you feel appropriate.
 Its leaves are round and light green with some reddish hints.
-The plant produces pink or white flowers from March.
+The plant produces pink or white flowers in March.

-The pink dogwood is a plant known to remain green in most parts of the year, even after the other plants have fallen in winter.
-This plant grows slowly though it is a good variety for your landscaping because it can produce many flowers.
+The pink dogwood is a plant known to remain green most of the year, even after the other plants have fallen in winter.
+This dogwood grows slowly and is a good variety for landscaping because it can produce many flowers.
 Its back changes from white to slightly red during the winter.

 They are available in different unique varieties, making them easy be used for various purposes.
 Though these plants are generally yellow and gold-colored, you can get them in more colors, such as purple, red, pink, cream, and orange.
 You can grow orange daylily with many plants because they can tolerate different soil conditions.

-If you need a plant to occupy the spaces left in your flower garden, then this’s an ideal one to consider because its growth is over the ground.
-The leaves of this plant are dark green with a shiny appearance which makes them outstanding among other plants around them.
+If you need a plant to occupy the spaces left in your flower garden, this is ideal because its growth is over the ground.
+The leaves of this plant are dark green with a shiny appearance, making them outstanding among other plants around them.